FSDA-DG: Improving Cross-Domain Generalizability of Medical Image Segmentation with Few Source Domain Annotations: Main Methodology

-where $k$ symbolizes the total number of segmentation branches. ${p^\prime}_m^i $ signifies the probability of pixel $i$ belong to the organs. ${\ U}_m^i $ is the uncertainty of pixel $i$ at the output of $M_{m}$.
-And $p_{avg}^i$ represents the outputs' average probabilities.
+where $K$ is the total number of segmentation branches, ${p^\prime}_k^i$ denotes the probability of pixel $i$ belonging to the target organ in branch $k$, and $p_{avg}^i$ represents the average probability of the outputs.
+Using this average prediction, the uncertainty for pixel $i$ in the branch $k$, denoted as $U_k^i$, is defined as:

-Uncertainty at the output of $M_m$ is calculated by determining the difference between ${p^\prime}_m^i$ and $p_{avg}^i$.
-We performed uncertainty estimations on multiple branches within the self-supervised learning domain to yield the uncertainty estimation set $U_M$.